This guidance will help you improve the quality and accessibility of your video recordings.

 - Detailed pedagogical advice on lecture recordings, including facilitating interactivity, is available in the Flexible and inclusive teaching resource in Canvas (see the Lectures>Ideas section).

-Automated captions are available to all during live Teams sessions by clicking on the three dots icon and then ‘turn on closed captions’.
-Each individual user needs to enable this.
-Tutors should point out this functionality to students and encourage them to try it.
-Note that Panopto’s webcasting feature and Zoom do not currently support automated captioning.
+Automated captions are available to all during live Teams sessions by clicking on the three dots icon and then ‘turn on closed captions’, as well as with Panopto’s webcasting service.

 Recordings of Teams meetings will not include the automated captions which appeared during the meeting.
 However, recordings uploaded to Panopto will be re-captioned automatically.